meanbee/magecert/databases.md

 - `data-install-{version}.php`
 - `data-upgrade-{from_version}-{to_version}.php`

-In older version of Magento the install/upgrade script name would be prefixed by resource type, e.g. mysql4.
+In older versions of Magento, prior to Magento CE 1.6 and Magento EE 1.11, the install/upgrade script name would be prefixed by resource type, e.g. mysql4.

 If the module is not present in the database, the Setup Model will install the module by first running the latest install script and then the upgrade scripts since the install script version.